Cluster structures via representation theory: cluster ensembles, tropical duality, cluster characters and quantisation: Indices and coindices

 These complexes are again not exact, but both have cohomology equal to the total cohomology of the double complex we started with (both of the spectral sequences of this double complex converging on the second page).
 Thus, the alternating sum of the dimensions of the terms of these two complexes coincides, being the alternating sum of dimensions of their common cohomology groups, and we obtain the first desired equality.

-Now the middle map in each of these sequences factors over \(\Ext{1}{\cC}{X}{Y}\), since the middle map in each column of the double complex factors over \(\Hom{\cE}{X}{T}\), and the middle map in each row over \(\Hom{\cT}{T}{Y}\), for the relevant \(T\in\cT\).
+Now the middle map in each of these sequences factors over $\Ext{1}{\cC}{X}{Y}$, since the middle map in each column of the double complex factors over $\Hom{\cE}{X}{T}$, and the middle map in each row over $\Hom{\cT}{T}{Y}$, for the relevant $T\in\cT$.
 Thus, if this extension space is zero, the two relevant complexes of extension spaces split as a direct sum, with non-zero terms of the summands in different degrees.
 In this case we can compare only the left-hand half of each complex, and conclude that

 as claimed.
-The second such truncated equality may be obtained either in a similar way by comparing the right-hand halves of the relevant complexes, or from the first by using the fact that the stable category \(\stab{\cC}\) is \(2\)-Calabi--Yau to swap the role of \(X\) and \(Y\). \end{proof}
+The second such truncated equality may be obtained similarly by comparing the right-hand halves of the relevant complexes, or deduced from the first by using the fact that the stable category $\stab{\cC}$ is $2$-Calabi--Yau to swap the role of $X$ and $Y$. \end{proof}

-\begin{remark} Exploiting the fact that \(\cT\) is split exact, a useful shorthand for the result of Lemma~\ref{l:ind-coind-adjointness} is
+\begin{remark} Exploiting the fact that $\cT$ is split exact, a useful shorthand for the result of Lemma~\ref{l:ind-coind-adjointness} is

-or, when \(\Ext{1}{\cC}{X}{Y}=0\),
+or, when $\Ext{1}{\cC}{X}{Y}=0$,

 \end{remark}